What Exactly Is the Cooling-Off Period?

 NRI

 For NRIs, the cooling-off waiver can be particularly significant.
-An NRI who has to travel to India for two separate court appearances — six months apart — faces considerably more disruption and expense than a resident couple.
-A successful waiver application reduces that to a single trip (or in some courts, no trip at all if video conferencing is permitted).
-If you are an NRI seeking mutual divorce, our team assesses waiver eligibility as a standard part of every case.
-Visit our NRI divorce page for full details on how the process works for you.
+A spouse who has to travel to India for two separate court appearances six months apart faces considerably more disruption and expense than a resident couple.
+A successful waiver reduces that to a single trip, or in some courts no trip at all if video conferencing is permitted.
+Our team assesses waiver eligibility as a standard part of every NRI case.
+Visit our NRI divorce page for full details on how the process works for you specifically.

-One practical point for NRIs: documents submitted from abroad — the settlement agreement, affidavits, and the waiver application — may need to be notarised and apostilled in the country of residence before they can be filed in an Indian Family Court.
-Requirements vary by country.
+One practical point for NRIs: documents submitted from abroad, including the settlement agreement, affidavits, and the waiver application, may need to be notarised and apostilled in the country of residence before they can be filed in an Indian Family Court.
+The requirements vary by country — Gulf countries require Indian Embassy attestation, while Hague Convention countries use the standard apostille route.

 Practical Implications for Your Timeline